 Additional layers of security Coeur d’Alene schools have implemented have been the use of video camera devices sprawled across each campus to record activity, as well as GPS tracking system units that will monitor the driving activity of each school bus responsible for transporting students to and from school campuses.
 All of these additional layers of security certainly provide depth in terms of student safety, but as soon as the topic reaches the dicey topic of arming teachers with handguns is when some people are saying enough is enough.

 One of the most controversial issues in regards to school security across the nation and as well at Coeur d’Alene schools is the issue of arming teachers.
 The proponents who back the move to arm teachers with handguns include the National Rifle Association (NRA) because they believe the only way to stop an armed intruder is by fighting fire with fire.
-Unfortunately, the amount of time it takes police to arrive on scene or a campus officer to respond to a armed intruder might be too much time to prevent disaster.
-However, with teachers trained and armed for such a situation the response could occur much more swiftly, and that is something critical when it comes to saving lives.
+Unfortunately, the amount of time it takes police to arrive on the scene or a campus officer to respond to an armed intruder might be too much time to prevent disaster.
+However, with teachers trained and armed for such a situation, the response could occur much more swiftly, and that is something critical when it comes to saving lives.

 Naturally, there is heavy opposition to any plan that would enable teachers to carry firearms.
 The strongest voices exclaim that schools should not be designed in the same way that prisons or fortresses are, but rather as positive learning institutions.
 Although most agree that having an on-site police officer is a positive thing, arming each teacher could create unforeseen situations.
-Situations such as if a student takes the firearm away from the teacher or the teacher themselves uses the firearm maliciously.
+Situations such as if a student takes the firearm away from the teacher or the teacher themselves use the firearm maliciously.

 Is the use of entry system technology, video monitoring equipment and GPS vehicle tracking systems in schools enough security measures needed or do you believe that teachers should be provided with firearms?